Perfect for using up some of the homegrown courgettes, this very speedy soda bread is made and ready to serve within about 45 minutes.

 (2) Grate the courgette and tip onto a clean tea towel or cloth.
 Wrap up into a tight bundle, squeezing to get rid of as much of the water that comes out as you can.

 (3) Sift the flour, salt and bicarbonate of soda into a large mixing bowl.
-Add the Cheddar, chilli and onion and stir well to distribute them evenly.
+Add the Cheddar, chilli, courgette and onion and stir well to distribute them evenly.

 (4) Add most of the buttermilk and using a round-bladed knife, mix to bring it all together to give a soft and slightly sticky dough.

 (5) Turn onto a lightly floured work surface and shape into one large ball or spilit into two pieces and shape into two smaller balls.
 Place onto the baking sheet and dust lightly with flour.
-Use a very sharp knife to make a deep cut, almost to the base.
+Use a very sharp knife to make a deep cut or a cross, going about half-way deep.

 (6) Sprinkle over the grated cheddar and bake for 20-25 minutes for smaller soda bread or 35-40 minutes for a larger soda bread.